-COLLEGE OF BUSINESS UNDERGRADUATE STUDENT HANDBOOK
+COLLEGE OF BUSINESS

+UNDERGRADUATE STUDENT HANDBOOK

 This handbook is a publication of the Office of the Associate Dean, TSU's College of Business.
-All information contained is handbook is believed to be accurate at the time of printing.
-The responsibility, however, rests with the student to eappropriateness of information for specific matriculation concerns through the College of Business advisement process.
-In internal communication of the College of Business and is designed for internal use only by the College of Business far students, faculty, staff and administrators. ensure This is Copyright: Revised December 1997, August 1998, November 1999, February 2000, December 2001, December 2002, March 2004, August 2004, O 2005, June 2007, July 2009, August 2013 All Rights Reserved.)ctober Tennessee State University is one of 46 institutions in the Tennessee Board of Regents, the seventh largest system of higher education in the nation.
-The Tennessee Board of Regents is the governing board for this system which is comprised of six universities, fourteen two-year colleges, and twenty-six Tennessee Technology Centers.
-The TBR system enrolls more than 80 percent of all Tennessee students attending public institutions of higher education.
-TSU is an equal opportunity affirmative action institution committed to educating a non-racially identifiable student body.
-In accordance with the Americans with Disabilities Act, persons who need assistance with this material may contact the College of
+All information contained in this handbook is believed to be accurate at the time of printing.
+The responsibility, however, rests with the student to ensure appropriateness of information for specific matriculation concerns through the College of Business advisement process.
+This is an internal communication of the College of Business and is designed for internal use only by the College of Business family - students, faculty, staff and administrators.

-Business.
-Publication number: TSU-00-0060(B)-3-245030
+Copyright:

+Revised December 1997, August 1998, November 1999, February 2000, December 2001, December 2002, March 2004, August 2004, October 2005, June 2007, July 2009, August 2013, September 2015, August 2016.

+All Rights Reserved.